Ruiqi-Chen-0216/Ruiqi-Chen-0216.github.io/_pages/home.md

 My research interests lie primarily at the intersection of Human-Computer Interaction(HCI) and Artificial Intelligence(AI), combining human and machine intelligence to create interactive systems for accessibility, collaboration, and beyond.
 In my past three years of research experience, my research scope has included Human-Centered AI, Human-AI Collaboration, Computer Vision, Machine Learning, Extended Reality (XR), and Virtual Reality (VR).

+**I am enthusiastically pursuing a PhD position in CS&HCI starting from 2026 fall.**

 # 🔥 News
 - *2024.09*: &nbsp;🎉🎉 I joined the ACE Lab directed by Prof. Jacob O. Wobbrock at University of Washington, focusing on AI for accessibility and creative task!